 Read our review of Candid to learn more.

 Keep in mind, though, that the only way to get a truly accurate cost for your braces in California is by visiting your orthodontist.
-You should also remember that, although braces might seem expensive, there are ways to make them more affordable, like financing, discounts, and insurance.
+Although braces might seem expensive, there are ways to make them more affordable, like financing, discounts, and insurance.
 In the end, if you decide that they’re simply not right for you, there are plenty of other options available.
 No matter which route you take, your destination is the same: a brand new, photo-ready smile.